While I was traveling in Asia, I had a motorbike crash.

 Avoiding personal responsibility usually comes from focusing on blame and fault, instead of accepting the new reality and adapting yourself to it.

 Mind of Steel is a philosophy that promotes building mental strength in various aspects of your life.
-Here are the most popular articles for making better decisions.
-You can find a list of all articles on this topic if you scroll down.
+If you’re not sure where to start, here are the most popular articles: